Hôtel du Nord: Plot

 At the Hôtel du Nord in a working-class district of Paris, a first communion party unites many of the occupants.
 Among them is the prostitute Raymonde, whose pimp Edmond stays in their room to develop some photographs he has taken.
 A young couple, Renée and Pierre, enter and take a room for the night.
-Once alone they run through their plan to kill themselves, as they can't afford to marry and set up home.
-Pierre shoots Renée with a pistol, but can't then kill himself.
+Once alone, they run through their plan to kill themselves because they can't afford to marry and set up home.
+Pierre shoots Renée with a pistol, but he can't then kill himself.
 Hearing the shot, Edmond breaks into the room and tells the boy to flee.
-Later, he finds the pistol the boy had dropped.
+Later, he recovers the pistol the boy had dropped.

-Ambulance and police are called and the unconscious Renée is rushed to hospital.
+Ambulance and police are called, and the unconscious Renée is rushed to hospital.
 Edmond tells the police that she was alone when he entered the room, but they do not believe him.
-After an emergency operation, Renée comes to and learns that Pierre is in custody for attempted murder.
+After an emergency operation, Renée wakes and learns that Pierre is in custody for attempted murder.
 She says it was a suicide pact, but the police do not believe her.

 When she goes back to the Hôtel du Nord for her things, the owners offer her a room and a job.
 Her pretty face having been in all the newspapers, she attracts customers and in particular the attention of Edmond.
-He had planned to get out of Paris with Raymonde, who warned him that two released criminals were out to kill him, but instead starts courting Renée.
-He confesses his criminal past to her and she agrees to run away with him.
-As she and Robert are about to board a ship for Egypt, she slips away and goes back to the Hôtel du Nord.
+He had planned to get out of Paris with Raymonde, who warned him that two released criminals are out to kill him, but instead he starts courting Renée.
+He confesses his criminal past to her, and she agrees to run away with him.
+As she and Edmond are about to board a ship for Egypt, she slips away to return to the Hôtel du Nord.
 There she learns that the case against Pierre has been dropped, so he will soon be freed.

-As the locals drink and dance in the street on the 14th of July, Edmond returns from Egypt and Renée warns him that the two criminals are waiting for him in the hotel.
-Going upstairs he finds one of the criminals asleep on the bed and, in a suicidal gesture, throws him Pierre's pistol.
+As the locals drink and dance in the street on the 14th of July, Edmond returns from Egypt, and Renée warns him that the two criminals are waiting for him in the hotel.
+Going upstairs, he finds one of the criminals asleep on the bed, and in a suicidal gesture, throws him Pierre's pistol.
 With all the noise and jollity outside, nobody hears the shot as Edmond is killed and the murderer disappears.
-Just released from prison, Pierre arrives and is reunited with Renée.
+Just released from prison, Pierre arrives, and he is reunited with Renée.